Antisemitism in the Soviet Union: Under Stalin

-Joseph Stalin was elected General Secretary of the Soviet Union following a power struggle with Leon Trotsky after Lenin's death.
+Joseph Stalin was elected General Secretary of the Soviet Union and a subsequent power struggle with Leon Trotsky ensued after Lenin's death.
 Those who knew Stalin, such as Nikita Khrushchev, suggest that Stalin had long harbored negative sentiments toward Jews that had manifested themselves before the 1917 Revolution.
 As early as 1907, Stalin wrote a letter differentiating between a "Jewish faction" and a "true Russian faction" in Bolshevism.
 Stalin has been described as resorting to antisemitism in some of his arguments against Trotsky, who was a Russian of Jewish descent.
 Stalin's secretary Boris Bazhanov stated that Stalin made crude antisemitic outbursts even before Lenin's death.

 The official stance of the Soviet government under Joseph Stalin in 1934 was to oppose antisemitism "anywhere in the world" and claimed to express "fraternal feelings to the Jewish people", praising the Jewish contributions towards international socialism.
 Stalin adopted antisemitic policies which were reinforced with his anti-Westernism.
 Antisemitism, as historian and anthropologist Raphael Patai and geneticist Jennifer Patai Wing put it in their book The Myth of the Jewish Race, was "couched in the language of opposition to Zionism".
 Since 1936, in the show trial of "Trotskyite-Zinovievite Terrorist Center", the suspects, prominent Bolshevik leaders, were accused of hiding their Jewish origins under Slavic names.

 On 3 May 1939, Stalin fired foreign minister Maxim Litvinov, who was closely identified with the anti-Nazi position.
 The move opened Stalin's way to close ties with the Nazi state, as well as a quiet campaign removing Jews in high Soviet positions.

 After World War II, antisemitism escalated openly as a campaign against the "rootless cosmopolitan" (a euphemism for "Jew").
 In his speech titled "On Several Reasons for the Lag in Soviet Dramaturgy" at a plenary session of the board of the Soviet Writers' Union in December 1948, Alexander Fadeyev equated the cosmopolitans with the Jews.
 In this anti-cosmopolitan campaign, many leading Jewish writers and artists were killed.
 Terms like "rootless cosmopolitans", "bourgeois cosmopolitans", and "individuals devoid of nation or tribe" appeared in newspapers.
 The Soviet press accused cosmopolitans of "groveling before the West", helping "American imperialism", "slavish imitation of bourgeois culture" and "bourgeois aestheticism".
 Victimization of Jews in the USSR at the hands of the Nazis was denied, Jewish scholars were removed from the sciences, and emigration rights were denied to Jews.
 Stalin's antisemitic campaign ultimately culminated in the Doctors' plot in 1953.
 According to Patai and Patai, the Doctors' plot was "clearly aimed at the total liquidation of Jewish cultural life".
 Communist antisemitism under Stalin shared a common characteristic with Nazi and fascist antisemitism in its belief in a "Jewish world conspiracy".